-One upgrade in TT600 compared to the previous generation TT560 is that it has even higher guide numbers.
+One upgrade in TT600 compared to the previous generation TT560 has even higher guide numbers.
 Now the maximum guide number is 60m @ 200mm & ISO 100 whereas its comparative guide number is 34m @ 35mm & ISO 100.

 Wireless Control System

 Godox’s TT600 comes with a built-in wireless X system which enables it with 2.4G wireless transmission and radio control over the flash trigger.
-Besides the wireless triggering, it also enables using the flash as a master/slave flash system.
+Besides, the wireless triggering also allows using the flash as a master/slave flash system.
 It also offers an even and more balanced illumination compared to manual control.

 Master and Slave Unit

 Using the wireless system, master units control the trigger of the slave unit.
-Because of the 2.4G signals, every time the flash is triggered, both units’ flash is perfectly synchronized.
+Because of the 2.4G signals, both units’ flash is perfectly synchronized every time the flash is triggered.

 Power and Battery Life

 If you are using good batteries, you can enjoy 230 full flashes on average.
 It requires 4 x AA batteries (alkaline or rechargeable Ni-MH.
 Lithium is not recommended by the manufacturer).
 The recycling time between the two flashes is approx. 0.1 to 2.6 sec.